TheMaster1127/HTVM/README.md

 ### HTVM: Customizable Syntax for Your Needs

 HTVM offers **extensive syntax customization**, giving you the freedom to tailor the language structure to your own preferences.
-Almost all of these customizations can be converted into 15 languages, providing flexibility while keeping things simple.
+Almost all of these customizations can be converted into 3 languages, providing flexibility while keeping things simple.

+HTVM can convert to 3 languages: JavaScript, Python, and C++.
+There are other languages available like `go`, `lua`, `cs`, `java`, `kt`, `rb`, `nim`, `ahk`, `swift`, `dart`, `ts`, `groovy`, but they are deprecated, unsupported, contain bugs, and if you encounter issues or bugs with those unsupported languages, do not report them.
+Use those languages at your own risk.
+You have been warned.

 ## Customization Features